2491 W Iliff Ave, Denver, CO 80219

 Where is a sewer cleanout usually located?

 It is usually located near where the main line exits the house, but there is no single spot that fits every property.
-Depending on the age of the home, foundation type, remodel history, and how the lateral was installed, the cleanout may be outside near the exterior wall, farther out in the yard, near the property line, or indoors in a basement or utility area.
+Depending on the age of the home, foundation type, remodel history, and how the lateral was installed, the cleanout may be outside near the exterior wall, farther out in the yard, near the property line, or indoors in a basement or utility area, and our notes on sewer line depth and locating explain how deep that buried run typically sits.

 Common places to check first